davidcsally/davidcsally.github.io/README.md

 ## Pipeline
 - Pull requests run a test build script and previews are automatically deployed to Vercel
+- Test coverage changes are reported in pull requests by Code Climate via Jest
 - Merges into `main` automatically build and deploy to Vercel
-- A storybook instance is automagically deployed to netlify
+- A Storybook instance is automagically deployed to Netlify

 ## Available Scripts